ThibauldMichel/ROH-pipeline/README.md

 # ROH-pipeline

 The pipeline is for the moment split between different BASH and Python scripts.
-A Snakemake wrapped is in preparation.
+A Snakemake wrapper is in preparation.

 Put the script in the same directory than the common VCF file containing all the samples.